abdurehman4/nautilus-konsole/README.md

 # nautilus-konsole
-Open a directory in Konsole using Nautilus.
+Just a very simple extension to open a directory in Konsole using Nautilus.